Showing posts with label 2020. Show all posts

 Another Brand New Game?

-Yep, Tristam Island is a new text adventure for the Atari ST by Hugo Labrande.
-Oh, and also just about every other computer ever made!!
-It's only a few quid and that payment grants access to each and every download available, plus some hints & tips.
+Yep, that's right and Tristam Island is a text adventure for lots of computers including our Atari ST. It's been developed by Hugo Labrande and costs only a few quid (download link is below).
+That payment grants access to each and every download available, plus some hints & tips.
 Heck, there's even a free demo for those eager to evaluate it first.

 The adventure begins having crash-landed, only to find ourselves stranded on the beach of a tropical island somewhere in the South Atlantic.
 Okay, my mind is picturing golden sands, blue skies, juicy coconuts, sexy female natives, and freshly running mineral water that's been magically enhanced with more than a dash of whiskey...